End of year review of accounts

 - Equipment – this is the value of your equipment.
 Include valuable equipment here like tents, flags, tables, laptops, tablets and other devices.

-- Any other amounts that might be owed to you or by you.
+- Any other amounts that might be owed to you (debtors) or by you (creditors).

-Once you have completed these statements you need to have your accounts independently reviewed.
+Once you’ve completed these statements you need to have your accounts independently reviewed.

-An independent review or examination gives an outside check on a charity’s, or unit/level’s, accounts.
+An independent review or examination gives an outside check on a charity’s, or unit or level’s, accounts.
 It involves reviewing the accounting records kept by the charity and comparing the accounts to the records kept.
 It also looks for unusual spending.

 For a review or examination to take place, you need to give the independent reviewer or examiner your annual accounts statement with your statement of assets and liabilities, and all supporting documents.
 This could include: